19th Sep 2017 by Adjust

 By focussing on the unique skills that neurodiverse employees can bring to a workplace, organisations can enhance their productivity, capitalise on untapped talent, solve skill set shortages and improve attrition rates.

-We have recently delivered several Neurodiversity Understood training courses to employers who have recognised an increase in the numbers of neurodiverse graduates, applicants and employees.
+We have delivered several Neurodiversity Understood training courses to employers who have recognised an increase in the numbers of neurodiverse graduates, applicants and employees.
+We have recently developed a new course called Neurodiversity Works.
+This half day session is based on feedback from employers over the last 2 years.